Tkunl/hash-worker/README.md

 }
 ```

-When using the Strategy.mixed strategy, if the number of file fragments is less than the borderCount, the md5 value will be used to construct the MerkleTree; otherwise, crc32 will be used.
+When Strategy.mixed strategy is used, if the number of file fragments is less than borderCount, the md5 algorithm will be used to calculate the hash value to build the MerkleTree.
+Otherwise, it switches to using the crc32 algorithm for MerkleTree construction.

 ### LICENSE